The Basics of Ethereum (ETH) & How It Works

 Related: Solana vs. Ethereum: Which is better?

-All cryptocurrencies including Ethereum must be stored within a cryptocurrency wallet.
+All cryptocurrencies, including Ethereum, must be stored within a cryptocurrency wallet.
 Wallets can be grouped into two distinct categories: (1) hot wallets (e.g. software or mobile app) and (2) cold wallets (hardware devices).

 • Hot wallets.
 A hot wallet is defined as any cryptocurrency wallet that is frequently connected to the internet.
 Hot wallets provide excellent convenience when transferring funds between different cryptocurrency platforms, however, frequent connection with the internet does mean that these wallets are more vulnerable to online attacks.
 Hot wallets typically include mobile, desktop and web browser-based applications.